 Notice that we have defined synchronization with respect to some observable.
-For most applications of synchronized motion it is sufficient for just one observable to be synchronized.
-We can however say that the two subsystems are \emph{completely} synchronized if they are robustly synchronized, whether stably or metastably, for \emph{all} non-stationary observables.
+For most applications of synchronized motion, it is sufficient for just one observable to be synchronized.
+We can, however, say that the two subsystems are \emph{completely} synchronized if they are robustly synchronized, whether stably or metastably, for \emph{all} non-stationary observables \cite{semiclassical8}.

-These definitions are visualised in Fig. \ref{fig:classificationdiagram} and characterise the possible cases of identical synchronization within a quantum system.
-As earlier remarked, the results we present can be straightforwardly adapted to also consider phase synchronization provided the long lived oscillations are periodic.
+These definitions are visualized in Fig. \ref{fig:classificationdiagram} and characterize the possible cases of identical synchronization within a quantum system.
+As earlier remarked, the results we present can be straightforwardly adapted to also consider phase synchronization provided the long-lived oscillations are periodic.
 Moreover, we can easily extend our analysis to other measures of synchronization \cite{GenMeasu}.
 For instance, we may define limit cycle dynamics over a phase space composed of $\ave{O_k(t)}$ and another observable $\ave{Q_k(t)}$ that obeys $[Q_k,O_k] \neq 0$.

-Having now made explicit what we mean when referring to quantum synchronization, and introduced some of the notation, we can begin to study these systems in more detail.
+Having now made explicit what we mean when referring to quantum synchronization and introduced some of the notation, we can begin to study these systems in more detail.